gabeoh/CarND-P01-LaneLines/P1_writeup.md

     the midpoint of the image
   - For the right lane, similarly, positive slope and x-coordinate bigger than the midpoint
-- Tightened slope ranges to filter out inconsistent segments
+- Tighten slope ranges to filter out inconsistent segments
   - While reviewing annotated video outputs, I noticed the lane lines sometimes go out of the expected region
   - The problem was mitigated by tightening slope ranges and discard outliers